alinex/node-util/README.md

     number.parseSeconds('2h 5m 100s'); // 7600

-Usage of object helpers
+Object
 -------------------------------------------------

-### extend - extend object
+### extend

+Extend an object with another one.

 This method will extend a given object with the entries from additional objects.
 Therefore it will do a deep extend.